Skip to content

 When is it necessary to create an ANN vector index?

-LanceDB has manually-tuned SIMD code for computing vector distances.
-In our benchmarks, computing 100K pairs of 1K dimension vectors takes less than 20ms.
-For small datasets (< 100K rows) or applications that can accept 100ms latency, vector indices are usually not necessary.
+LanceDB comes out-of-the-box with highly optimized SIMD code for computing vector similarity.
+In our benchmarks, computing distances for 100K pairs of 1K dimension vectors takes less than 20ms.
+We observe that for small datasets (~100K rows) or for applications that can accept 100ms latency, vector indices are usually not necessary.

-For large-scale or higher dimension vectors, it is beneficial to create vector index.
+For large-scale or higher dimension vectors, it can beneficial to create vector index for performance.

 How big is my index, and how many memory will it take?